Atalanta set to be without Ilicic for Champions League clash with PSG – Gasperini

 Ilicic has starred for high-flying Atalanta this season, scoring 15 Serie A goals and five during the club's memorable run to the Champions League's last eight.

-However, Ilicic is a doubt for the August 12 showdown against Ligue 1 holders PSG in Lisbon, having not featured since Atalanta's 2-2 draw with Serie A champions Juventus on July 11.
+However, Ilicic is a doubt for the August 12 showdown against Ligue 1 holder PSG in Lisbon, having not featured since Atalanta's 2-2 draw with Serie A champion Juventus on 11 July.

-Speaking after Tuesday's 2-1 win over Parma, Gasperini told Sky Sport Italia: "It's a pity that in the decisive moments of the season, we have to do without key players.
+Speaking after his side's 2-1 win over Parma, Gasperini said: "It's a pity that in the decisive moments of the season, we have to do without key players.

 "We had months without Duvan Zapata, now Ilicic is out and the more time passes, the less likely we are to get him back playing for the Champions League.
 It's going to be really difficult to have him ready.